Q&A with Board Chair Pat Maddox

 Pat Maddox has been the chair of the Spring Branch Management District Board since the District’s inception in 2005.
 With a background in real estate, she worked for the West Houston Association for 20 years.

 Funded by voluntary memberships, the WHA was one of the first organizations to plan and implement projects to improve the area for businesses and residents.
-With the SBMD, which is funded by assessments, Maddox said the area finally has had the funding to make major plans a reality and is seeing an explosion in growth and name recognition due to improvements completed during her tenure and those in the works.
+With the SBMD, which is funded by assessments, Maddox said the area finally has had the funding to make major plans a reality and is seeing an explosion in growth and name recognition due to improvements completed since the district started in 2005 and those in the works.

 Maddox took a few moments as 2019 turned to 2020 to reflect on some of the accomplishments and goals of the SBMD.

 Q: What were the Spring Branch District’s biggest accomplishments in 2019?

 A: A major accomplishment has been the tremendous value added to all properties, both residential and commercial as a direct result of the projects the district has accomplished.

 Public safety also has been a major focus.
 Our residents and businesses are aware and engaged with our officers to ensure our community continues to be one of the safest areas in Houston.
 We spend almost $800,000 annually on public safety.

 In terms of beautification, the District continues to maintain and upgrade all our esplanades and intersection improvements throughout our area, including the beautiful new street lights on Gessner and quickly removing any graffiti that appears in our area.
 We expect to spend $1.2 million this year to keep the district beautifully maintained.